GbengaCyber/RMM-Attack-Simulation-and-Defense-Lab/README.md

 ---

-### Step 7 — Data Exfiltrated to External Platform
+### Step 7: Data Exfiltrated to External Platform

 EXPORT FILE.zip was uploaded to an external file sharing platform via the browser.
-The upload was invisible in DeviceNetworkEvents because browser HTTPS traffic on port 443 blends with normal web activity — a critical detection gap documented in the lessons learned.
+The upload was invisible in DeviceNetworkEvents because browser HTTPS traffic on port 443 blends with normal web activity, a critical detection gap documented in the lessons learned.

 ---